raymondclowe/AutoSuggestAI/README.md

 # Installation

-[Download the latest release](https://github.com/raymondclowe/AutoSuggestAI/releases/latest/download/AutoSuggestAI.zip) as a ZIP file, get the so called "Source code (zip)".
+[Download the latest release](https://github.com/raymondclowe/AutoSuggestAI/releases/latest/download/AutoSuggestAI.zip) as a ZIP file.
 You don't have to extract it.
 .

 On your WP blog to go Admin / Plugins / Add New Plugin and choose Upload Plugin